 I’m sure it was horrible for her, and it was horrible to watch.
 Several decades later, I’m sure she has never forgotten the incident, and none of us who were at the table have, either.

 People like my grandmother exist, and chances are you’re going to come into contact with one over the holidays or during your life in general.
 These people come in several types:

 My grandmother-type, who just say whatever they want and don’t give a shit.

 The ‘know-it-all’ type, who believe that their diet or workout regimen is so much better than yours, and who covertly shame you to get validation and make themselves feel better.
 Omg are those mashed potatoes you’re eating?
-Those toxic things aren’t allowed on THEIR special diet!
+Those toxic carbs aren’t allowed on THEIR diet!
+OMG so not ‘clean!’

 Many times, a person doesn’t make their comments maliciously (my grandmother, however, was not one of those people..and no, she wasn’t senile, she was perfectly lucid), and sometimes they don’t even know they’re being rude.
 Isn’t that nuts?
 True story: some people have zero self-awareness.

 That’s unfortunate, because even offhand questionable comments about a person’s body or what they’re eating can sting like hell and lodge themselves in their brain for decades to come.
 In fact, I don’t recommend ever commenting on what a person is eating.
 It’s just not necessary and it has a ton of potential repercussions.
 (Read more about that here)

 For some of you, just the thought of having to deal with any one of those people is enough to make you want to cancel the entire holiday season.
 I totally get that!
 People suck sometimes, but I’m going to arm you with some ways to deal with their food and body shaming when it happens.
 Enough is enough!

 Establish boundaries right away.